ahoymarcus/nextjs-myjs-tech-blog/articles/itil-service-management-framework-2022-03-30.md

     2.15.
 Service Level management
     2.16.
 Service Request Management
     2.17.
 Service Validation & Testing
-3. Technical Management Practices:
+3. **Technical Management Practices**:
     3.1.
 Deployment Management
     3.2.
 Infrasctructure & Platform Management
     3.3.
 Software Development & Management: to ensure that applications meet internal and external stakeholder needs, in terms of functionality, reliability, maintainnability, compliance, and auditability.

 #### ITIL V4 versus ITIL V3

-As it can seem in this article, there was a shif in the structure of the ITIL framework.
-So, in the first part of this article, specially about the revisioned ITIL V3 from **2011**, the ITIL framework was structured by 26 detailed processess divided by 5 categories representing the life cycle of the service.
+As it can be seem in this article, there was a shift in the structure of the ITIL framework.
+So, in the first part of this article, specially about the revisioned ITIL V3 from **2011**, the ITIL framework used to be structured around 26 detailed processess, that were divided by 5 categories representing the life cycle of the service.

-But then, the uptade that came with ITIL 4 in **2019** that removed the 5 stage life cycle of the service, and also changed the structure from the detailed processes to the practices, which are more generic and allows the insertion of custom made processes for 2 reasons:
+But then, with the uptade that came within the ITIL Version 4 in **2019**, it had it best practices updated by removing the 5 stage life cycle of the service, and also changing the structure from the detailed processes to the practices, which are should be now more generic and allows the insertion of custom made processes.

+And these should be the 2 reasons main reasons for the addition of the new arrangement to allow the flexibility to **custom made processes**:

-1. To cover a specific need for the organization
+1. **To cover a specific need for the organization**
-2. To allow the organization insert specific methodologies like DevOps, for example.
+2. **To allow the organization insert specific methodologies like DevOps, for example.**

-But, as the site [Mundoitil.com.br](https://www.mundoitil.com.br/) asserts, eventhough there was some changes in the structure of the ITIL framework, there is no incongruance between the two versions, neither is ITIL V4 a new way of thinking services management while ITIL V3 is completely outdated.
+But, as the site [Mundoitil.com.br](https://www.mundoitil.com.br/) asserts, eventhough there was some changes in the structure of the ITIL framework, there is no incongruance between the two versions, so **neither is ITIL V4 a new way of thinking services management while nor is ITIL V3 a outdated system**.

-The change though gives the management more flexibility, and also make more visible the agnostic aspect of the framework, while it can be applyed generically to any methodology, include the newer ones like Agile and DevOps.
+**So, with this shift in the course of the framework then, it helped to state even more flexibility to the service management ecosystem of the framework, leting its process management agnostic alignment even more visible in respect of applying it together with any process methodology, like the newer ones, Agile and DevOps, instead of presenting a process itself.**